13 Oct The Gate of the Cow;

 There are some 95 standing stones known throughout the Dingle Peninsula, most believed to date from the Early to the Late Bronze Age (c.
 2500-700 BCE).
 Only a few of them were set up in rows, making a stone alignment as seen in the Gate of the Cow, and also in the nearby Gates of Glory (below, left).5 Many observers have noted that such stone alignments are oriented to celestial events, such as the summer solstice alignment at Cloonsharragh.

 The Gate of the Cow and the Gates of Glory are not the only stone alignments that have acquired a reputation in folklore.
 A prominent example in Co.
-Meath would be the twin stones at Tara, “Blocc and Bluigne,” which are reputed to bar entry between them to any unworthy person.6 Also in Meath, the “Speaking Stones” at Farnaglough were said to have settled disputes.
+Meath would be the twin stones on the Hill of Tara, “Blocc and Bluigne,” which are reputed to bar entry between them to any unworthy person.6 Also in Meath, the “Speaking Stones” at Farnaglough were said to have settled disputes.
 However, as folklorist Kevin Danaher noted, it would be unwise always to assume an Irish standing stone, or gallan, is as old as its hoary mantle of lichen might indicate:

 “There are many standing stones to be found, singly or in groups, over the whole of Ireland.
 Of course not all of them are burial monuments, and not all of them are ancient.
 Witness the remark of the Kerry farmer to a group of antiquarians.